firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

 ### Example fact table
 {: .no_toc}

 The examples in this section are based on the fact table below.
-Each record stores the current level and high score of a player, identified by theirr `playerid` and `nickname`.
+Each record stores the current level and high score of a player, identified by their `playerid` and `nickname`.

 #### Table DDL
 {: .no_toc}